-Previously, we wrote How to Get Help in Windows 10 on Windows Call which is closely related to this present article.
+Previously, we wrote How to Get Help in Windows 10 on Windows Call that helps to chat with Windows Tech Support.
 Learning to use Quick Assistance in Windows allows us to get rid of other hearth programs such as Teamviewer.
 With this word, you will quickly get an idea of what kind of use we can give Quick Assistance in Windows to help others in problems or to help us.

 With the Windows 10 anniversary update, of those periodic system updates, came an app called Quick Assist or Quick Assistance.
 Its function is to connect two people to share a computer by remote connection; yes that remote connection that Chrome Remote Desktop also offers us, although with other objectives.